 - Using audible devices without headphones or with headphones set at a volume that disturbs others;

-- Library customers may not use cell phones or other devices in a manner that disturbs others;
+- Using cell phones or other devices in a manner that disturbs others;

 - Soliciting, canvassing, distributing literature, selling, or begging; and